iskcrew/isk_deprecated/README.md

 possibly sharing slides / groups of slides.
 Has simple online-editor and a inkscape plugin for creating more complex slides.

+## Known issues

+ * Something might break the websocket-rails cross process syncronization resulting in the server not responding at all and requiring that the redis syncronization data is flushed. ./isk-server.rb force-restart does this for you.
+There are plans to migrate away from the websocket-rails library in the future.

 ## Runtime dependencies for production

  * Unix environment (linux or os x)